jorditorresBCN/Assignments-2017/Lab03.md

 twitter_stream.filter(track=['ArtificialIntelligence'])
 ```

-The above script will save each tweet on a new line, so you can use the command `wc -l python.json` from a Unix shell to know how many tweets you’ve gathered.
-Warning, depending on the search term, we can gather tons of tweets within a few minutes.
+The core of the streaming logic is implemented in the `CustomListener` class, which extends `StreamListener` and overrides two methods: `on_data()` and `on_error()`.
+These are handlers that are triggered when data is coming through and an error is given by the API. if the error is that we have been rate limited by the Twitter API, we need to wait before we can use the service again.
+The `on_data()` method is called when data is coming through.
+This function simply stores the data as it is received in the  `ArtificialIntelligenceTweets.json` file.
+Each line of this file will then contain a single tweet, in the JSON format.
+You can use the command `wc -l ArtificialIntelligenceTweets.json` from a Unix shell to know how many tweets you’ve gathered.

+Before continuing the hands-on, be sure that you generated correctly the `.json` file. now try with another term of your interest.

 <a name="Tasks32"/>
-## Task 3.2:  Counting terms
+## Task 3.2:  Analizing tweets - Counting terms
 The first exploratory analysis that we can perform is a simple word count.
 In this way, we can observe what are the terms most commonly used in the data set.

 Let's go to read the file with all tweets in order to be sure that everything is fine: